Sarah & Duck

-Sarah & Duck is a British animated children's television series created by Sarah Gomes Harris and Tim O'Sullivan, and produced by Karrot Animation for the British Broadcasting Corporation (BBC).
-Though designed as a story-driven animation primarily targeted at 4- to 6-year-old children since premiering at the MIPCOM trade show in 2012, the series now has somewhat of an adult following.
+Sarah & Duck is a British animated children's television series created by Sarah Gomes Harris and Tim O'Sullivan, and produced by Karrot Animation for the BBC.
+Though designed as a story-driven animation primarily targeted at 4 to 6 year old children since premiering at the MIPCOM trade show in 2012, the series has a small adult following.

 Sarah & Duck was first broadcast on the UK channel CBeebies on 18 February 2013.
 A total of 120 episodes have been commissioned, with 40 each for Series 1, 2, and 3.
-The 3rd series started in October 2016.
+The third series started in October 2016.

 Premise

 The series follows Sarah, a very kind and polite seven-year-old girl with big eyes, rosy cheeks and a green hat, and her best friend Duck, a mallard.
 The central theme is the relationship between these two characters and the adventures they have together.
-CBeebies states that the show has two learning themes: 'Friendship and imagination' and 'Problem Solving'.
+CBeebies states that the show has two learning themes: "friendship and imagination" and "problem solving".

+Show Link

+Sarah and Duck is an animated series about empathy.
+Each five-minute story is told with humour and joy, about the friendship of a wide-eyed girl, her pet duck, and their adventures.
+Sarah and Duck laugh and sing, and play all kinds of games with their friends as they learn to deal with the emotions of childhood.